Holoscan SDK v3.11.0

 An application can be configured at different levels:

-1. providing the GXF extensions that need to be loaded (when using GXF operators)
+1. providing the GXF extensions that need to be loaded (when using GXF operators).

-2. configuring parameters for your application, including for:
+2. configuring parameters for your application, including for: a. the operators in the workflow. b. the scheduler of your application.

-3. configuring some runtime properties when deploying for production
+3. configuring some runtime properties when deploying for production.

 The sections below will describe how to configure each of them, starting with a native support for YAML-based configuration for convenience.

-YAML Configuration support
+YAML configuration support

 Holoscan supports loading arbitrary parameters from a YAML configuration file at runtime, making it convenient to configure each item listed above, or other custom parameters you wish to add on top of the existing API.
 For C++ applications, it also provides the ability to change the behavior of your application without needing to recompile it.